alexjoverm/blog/source/_drafts/Test-State-Computed-Properties-and-Methods-in-Vue-js-Components-with-Jest.md

 description: Learn about testing the State, Computed Properties and Methods, the core logic of Vue.js components.
 ---

-Learn about testing Properties, Computed Properties and Methods, the core logic of Vue.js components.
+Learn about testing State, Computed Properties and Methods, the core logic of Vue.js components.

 <!-- more -->

-Testing Web Components, thus Vue components, it's a lot about testing the interaction.
-Components have in and outs, also known as properties and custom events.
-These describe how the components communicate with each other.
+There is not much to test in the state, since is just data at a given time.
+So we'll test its value along the way while making tests.

-## State
+## Computed Properties

+Example of passing a property, changing it with `setProp` and test it

 ## Methods

+Example of form component, with a copy on the internal state

 ### Mocking Dependencies with Jest

-## Computed Properties